Varicose Veins: Pain, Swelling & Managing Your Symptoms

 - Mild swelling of the ankles and feet

 - Painful, achy, or “heavy” legs

-- Throbbing or cramping in your legs
+- Throbbing or cramping in the leg

 - Discolored skin around the varicose vein